 A qualified professional must conduct the evaluation:

-It is important that the evaluator have comprehensive training and direct experience with adolescents and adults with learning disabilities, such as a licensed psychologist, learning disabilities specialist, educational therapist, or neuropsychologist.
-The name, title and professional credentials of the evaluator, including information about license or certification and employment should be clearly stated in the documentation.
-All reports should be on letterhead, dated, signed and legible.
+An evaluation must be conducted by a qualified professional.
+Professionals conducting assessments and rendering diagnoses should have appropriate training in diagnosing psychological/psychiatric disorders.
+The name, title, and professional credentials of the evaluator, including information about license or certification should be clearly stated in the documentation.
+All reports should be on letterhead, dated signed, and otherwise legible.

 Documentation should be current:

-The provision of accommodations is based upon assessment of the current impact of the student’s disabilities on his or her academic performance and learning style.
-Documentation that is outdated or inadequate in scope of content; does not address the student’s current level of functioning; or does not address changes in the student’s performance since the previous assessment was conducted may not support requested accommodations.
-When appropriate, additional documentation will be requested.
+The provision of accommodations is based on assessment of the current impact of the student’s disabilities on his or her academic performance.
+Documentation that is outdated or inadequate in scope or content; does not address the student’s current level of functioning; or does not address changes in the student’s performance since the previous assessment was conducted may not support requested accommodations.
+When appropriate, additional supportive documentation will be requested.